pantrypoints/sp/content/en/superphysics/principles/chapter-01/section-07.md

 ---
-heading: "Chapter 1f"
+heading: "Seciton 7"
 title: "Idea, Mind, and Life"
 date: 2024-12-28
 # 2020-01-04
-weight: 15
+weight: 35
 image: /photos/idea.jpg
 description: "In some areas, many waves intersect from various angles to create nodes.
 These acquire characteristics that are different from waves and become ideas."
 writer: